bbrodriguez/pywave/README.md

 Put appropriate icons in /media/icons if you want to save this as a webapp on your iOS or other tough device.

+The provided AppleRemote.json may not work for you if your Apple Computer is tied to a specific remote handset, it is provided for completeness only.